sisl/astra-scate/docs/tutorials/index.md

 # Tutorials

-This section provides step-by-step guides and examples to help you get started with the ASTRAL toolbox.
+This section provides step-by-step guides and examples to help you get started with the ASTRA-RL toolbox.
 Each tutorial covers a specific aspect of the toolbox, from basic usage to advanced features.